 In the Beginning

 When I started this week-long dairy-free journey, I was a bit of a nervous wreck.
 What if my friends wanted to go out for pizza?
 (Serious FOMO.)
 What would I put in my coffee?
 (I don't like it black.)
 What about baking?
 Are there even any decent dairy alternatives for baking?
-And how do I tell my dad I'm skipping root-beet-float night?
+And how do I tell my dad I'm skipping root-beer-float night?
 Luckily, things started to resolve and my nerves calmed a bit.

 First off, the coffee situation was solved pretty quickly, thanks to my best friend.
 She offered me some Nutpods plant-based coffee creamer that can be used in just about anything you'd put cream in: coffee, tea, or cooking.
 The "creamer" also comes in really great flavors, like Hazelnut and French Vanilla, if you want to make your morning cup feel special.
 While the creamer is unsweetened, it tastes so good that I didn't really need any sugar in my coffee.
 A double win, for sure!